lbiard/predation_sociality_birds/README.md

 - `estimate_predator_richness.R`
 - `analysis_script.R`

+Note that `output_ericson.nex` and `output_hackett.nex` are distributions of phylogenetic trees and are too large to be stored on GitHub, but they will present in the final reporsitory (e.g. on Zenodo or Dryad).

 2. Relationship between files, if important:

 The dataset `predation_allometry.txt` and `distribution_overlap.txt` were used to estimate the average number of potential predators in sympatry with each focal species, using the R script `estimate_predator_richness.R`.